 On the blog he uses this fine graph to explain the result.
 The purple line illustrates the path of wages and employment.
 According to that, there is a range where higher wages create greater employment in the labour market.
 Let me attempt to explain this.

-In the case with no minimum wage, the firm sets marginal cost (MC) equal to the marginal revenue product (VMPL) to choose the labour market quanitity.
+In the case with no minimum wage, after choosing a business structure the firm sets marginal cost (MC) equal to the marginal revenue product (VMPL) to choose the labour market quanitity.
 However, as the firm has market power (and employees have none), it only pays the wage required to get the target quantity of workers working.